 My Solicitor Quit, Notice of Ceasing to Act

-"If solicitors cannot obtain instructions or funding from the client then they are entitled to file a notice that they have ceased to act.[2]" The general rule in litigation is that Solicitors are … [Read more...] about My Solicitor Quit, Notice of Ceasing to Act
+“If solicitors cannot obtain instructions or funding from the client then they are entitled to file a notice that they have ceased to act.[2]” The general rule in litigation is that Solicitors are entitled to cease acting for a client (quit) in legal...Read More

 I signed a bad deal, do I have to pay?

 Negotiate the terms before you sign, not when you get the bill.
 I signed a bad deal is not a good defence.
 Dealing with business disputes is what I do day in and day out.
-So, I get to see all … [Read more...] about I signed a bad deal, do I have to pay?
+So, I get to see all sides to disputes and the people that have them.
+From my observations,...Read More

 Stay that Bankruptcy

-The Full Federal Court in the case of Totev v Sfar [2008] FCAFC 35 considered the practical difficulties and effect of time lapsing between the original sequestration order being made and a review by … [Read more...] about Stay that Bankruptcy
+The Full Federal Court in the case of Totev v Sfar [2008] FCAFC 35 considered the practical difficulties and effect of time lapsing between the original sequestration order being made and a review by way of hearing de novo.
+During that time, without a stay in place,...Read More